Shikaga/story/index.md

 She could hear laughter beginning to build from those watching from the ground below.
 She wanted for everything to be over, to be anywhere but here.
 But she only had two choices.
 Downards, towards those mocking voices far below, or upwards, where Orin's outstretched hand was just out of reach.

 Emlyn thought that she could probably bear the ridicule of her peers, but the thought of disappointing Orin she could not.
 Not that he would ever say anything to her.
-He would just tell her how proud he was that she tried her best and that no other ten year old would have been able to do what she could.
+He would just tell her how proud he was that she tried her best and that no ten year old should ever be expected to do what she could.

 But she wanted to do more than that.
 She wanted to make him proud of her, to exceed his expectations.
 Trembling, Emlyn slowly released the death grip she had on the windowsill and reached up, trying to find purchase on the the smooth stones of the wall she was climbing.
 Her legs followed her, and she let her body take over as she resumed the climb.
 She felt the rope around her once again begin to taughten as she was belayed from the ground.

 Her body ached as she heaved her body up the wall inch by inch.
-Her fingers had gone completely numb with the exertion of trying to prevent her body from plummeting into oblibion.
+Her fingers had gone completely numb with the exertion of trying to prevent her body from plummeting into oblivion.
 She took it one step at a time, keeping her training in mind.
 Her legs burnt as she stretched them out wide for a brick that was jutting out a little more than most, and pushed herself up on it.

 And as she once again stretched out hand for a hold, she felt Orin wrapping his fingers around her forearm, and she was pulled onto the roof in one smooth motion.
 Emlyn could faintly hear applause from her peers far below.